and the Muscles that Connect it to the Legs, Spine and Pelvis

 The sacrum is an arrow shaped bone that points downwards between the buttocks.
 It forms the bottom most element of the spine and connects the spine to the pelvis.
 The bottom tip of the sacrum is formed by the tail bone.

 The sacrum is made up of five vertebrae that are fused together.
 You could think of it as a spacer.
-It creates space between the back of the two sides of the pelvis potentially allowing the two sides greater freedom to twist relative to each other.
+It creates space between the back of the two hip bones potentially allowing them greater freedom to move and adjust relative to each other.

 Because the connection between the sacrum and tailbone is relatively stable (and because the tailbone has no other direct bony attachments) it could be useful to also think of muscles that act on the tailbone as muscles that also can affect the sacrum and the aforementioned relationships between it and the pelvis and itself and the other elements of the spinal column.

-The tailbone has attachments from the pubo cocygeus muscle as well as cocygeus, and iliococygeus.
+- the pubo cocygeus muscle as well as

 The piriformis attaches to the front surface of the sacrum and from there passes through the upper sciatic notch at the back of the pelvis to attach to the back of the thigh.